Dancing With the Devil

 Seeing God in the Crisis

-As I’ve thought it this week, it occurs to me that God often reveals himself to us in a crisis situation.
+As I’ve thought about it this week, it occurs to me that God often reveals himself to us in a crisis situation.
 On Friday afternoon Roberta Hoppe and I sat down in my office and talked for almost an hour.
 She spoke of how much she has learned about God in the weeks since Len’s death.
 So it is that we learn more in the shadows than in the sunlight.

 None of us would choose to go through a crisis in order to learn more about God.
 But we rarely have a choice.
 But we do have a choice about whether we will learn from a crisis and use it as an opportunity to grow closer to God.